-A multi-disciplinary group of caregivers, curriculum, organizational, and administrative experts identified a need among caregivers amid the rising tide of professional burnout in healthcare.
+A multi-disciplinary group of caregivers, curriculum, organizational, and administrative experts identified a need among caregivers amid the rising tide of professional burnout and moral injury in healthcare.
 Motivated to address this need, we applied for and won a Michael Smith Foundation for Research REACH Award to develop a curriculum that would address the significant developmental factors that could bolster the ability to thrive amid highly stressful work environments.

 The Roots to Thrive Curriculum is an open-access program that was built to fill a gap in resiliency training program offerings.
 We spread the course over 5-6 weeks with two full days, three virtual sessions, and a final wrap-up session.
-We selected the tools in the course based on research results, aiming to provide evidence-based tools that will promote sense of coherence and congruence (the two primary factors that enable us to thrive).
-Because this is a research-based program, we aim to continue to pilot the program within a program of research, enabling us to evolve and adapt based on the results, ensuring it remains relevant and impactful.
+We selected the tools in the course based on research results, aiming to provide evidence-informed tools that promote inner and outer reconciliation via sense of coherence and congruence (the two primary factors that enable us to thrive).
+Because this is a research-informed program, we will continue to pilot the program within a program of research, enabling us to evolve and adapt based on the results, ensuring it remains relevant and impactful.

-Dr. Shannon Dames is the Principal Developer of Roots to Thrive and a core facilitator Connect via Linkedin
+Dr. Shannon Dames works as a researcher, professor, and forensic nurse examiner.
+She co-developed Roots to Thrive and is a core facilitator Connect via Linkedin

-Marnie Roper works as a Spiritual Health Practitioner and serves as a co-developer and facilitator of the Roots to Thrive Curriculum.
+Marnie Roper works as a Spiritual Health Practitioner and serves as the co-developer and facilitator of the Roots to Thrive Curriculum.

 Alexa Garrey (Research assistant – project empirical construction)